This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-- Rice Vinegar: Rice vinegar is a mild vinegar that has a slightly sweet flavor.
-If you don’t have rice vinegar, you can substitute white vinegar or apple cider vinegar.
+- Rice Vinegar: A mild vinegar with a slightly sweet flavor.
+If needed, substitute with white vinegar or apple cider vinegar.

-- Low Sodium Soy Sauce: Provides the salty, umami flavor; use tamari for a gluten-free option.
+- Low Sodium Soy Sauce: Adds salty, umami depth.
+Use tamari for a gluten-free option.

-- Honey: Adds sweetness; maple syrup is a great alternative.
+- Honey: Brings natural sweetness.
+Maple syrup is a good alternative.

-- Olive oil: Used for pan-frying the chicken; can be replaced with avocado oil or vegetable oil.
+- Olive oil: Used for cooking the chicken.
+Avocado or vegetable oil also work.

-- Bell Pepper: The bell pepper adds a splash of color and a slightly sweet, crisp texture.
-Although I prefer to use chopped red bell peppers, feel free to use any color of bell pepper you prefer.
-For a different vegetable option, try zucchini or snap peas.
+- Bell Pepper: Adds color and a crisp, slightly sweet texture.
+I prefer red bell pepper, but any color works.
+For a different vegetable, try zucchini or snap peas.
 Use leftover bell pepper in Lo Mein or Crab Cakes.

-- Green Onion: Both the white and green parts of the green onion are used in this recipe.
-If you don’t have green onions on hand, you can substitute with chives or shallots.
+- Green Onion: Both the white and green parts add flavor.
+If unavailable, substitute with chives or shallots.

 Recipe Variations

-- Chicken Sliders: Make mini sandwiches using slider buns, Kung Pao Chicken, and a coleslaw or cabbage salad topping for a unique appetizer or snack.
+- Chicken Sliders: Pile Kung Pao Chicken onto slider buns and add coleslaw or shredded cabbage for a flavorful appetizer or snack.

 How To Make Kung Pao Chicken